KimiyaPoozesh/AI-Search-Project/README.md

 ## Project Overview

-This project showcases the implementation of the **A* (A-star) search algorithm** in Unity, focusing on its application for pathfinding in a grid environment.
+This project showcases the implementation of the **different search algorithm** in Unity, focusing on its application for pathfinding in a grid environment.
 The primary objective is to efficiently navigate from a starting point to a designated target while dynamically avoiding obstacles.
 Users can experiment with a variety of search algorithms, including:

 - Depth-First Search (DFS)
 - Depth-First Search with Expansion (DFS + Exp)